faru-khan/countries_nationalities_en_ar/README.md

 the third file
 https://gist.github.com/othmanoss/27dbe797a05546baf36cf6899eb621c6
 this file has the arabic nationalities with english as key , we used it for the merge with the merge of the above 2 files.

+raw_data.zip
+The files above 3 files that we used to gerenate the final JSON.